dhillonfarms/randomCode/networking.md

     - BGP keep alives 30 seconds --- takes around 90 seconds to detect failover
     - With BFP, failover is less than a second.
 Liveness detection is 300 ms and takes around 900 ms to detect failover
     - AWS side BFP is enabled by default but customer side requires some config.
+  - BGP Communities and routing policies:
+    - Routing policies:
+      - Inbound routing policy is for traffic going into AWS.
+      - Outbound routing policy is for traffic going out of AWS.
-  - BGP Communities:
+    - Communities:
-    - extra tags/metadata for advertised prefixes in BGP.
+      - extra tags/metadata to scope for advertised prefixes in BGP and influence preferred paths.
 Some common are:
         - NO_EXPORT: Dont advertise to external preers
         - NO_ADVERTISE: dont advertise to anyone
       - regular communities are used to select where and what to advertise.
 There are used with ASN numbers.
 E.g. 9100 is local only, 9200 is continet or 9300 is global.
 No community also means global.
       - So basically communities control how far the AWS shoud advertise our routes amd allows BGP admins to define rules for incoming prefix advertisements as well.
+    - Public VIF Routing policy and BGP Communities:
+      - Inbound i.e. traffic to aws
+        - must specify public IPv4 or IPv6 prefixes to advertise over BGP
+        - must own these public IP addresses
+        - Traffic must be destined to Amazon public prefixes
+        - AWS DX performs inbound packet filtering to ensure that source IP is from your public IP range
+      - Outbound i.e from AWS
+        - Longest prefix match and AS_PATH can be used to influence the routing
+        - Advertise all public prefixes with NO_EXPORT tag
+        - Additionally AWS advertises 7224:8100 and 7224:8200 community tags
+        - In case of multiple AWS DX connections, adjust the load sharing with ECMP
+      - Scenarios
+        - Active-Active DX connection with Public VIFs
+          - if using public ASN, CGW must advertise the same prefix with same BGP attributes on both public VIFs.
+This config load balances the traffic on both public VIFs.
+          - If using private ASN, loadbalancing and active active config is not possible.
+        - Active-Passive DX connection with Public VIFs
+          - if using public ASN, CGW must advertise the same prefix on both public VIFs.
+However, advertise the on-prem public prefixes with additional AS_PATH prepepnds in the BGP attributes on the standby connection.
+Also increase the local-pref to ensure that on-prem always chooses the active path for sending traffic to AWS.
+So remember that longest AS_PATH to make sure AWS chooses the correct connection while local-pref (higher the number, better it is) is to ensure that on-prem side selects the correct path.
+          - If using private ASN, use longer prefixes (i.e. /25 > /24) on primary connection so that the primary route becomes more specific and therefore gets selected.
+So advertise a /24 network as two /25 on the active connection.
+        - BGP Communities with Public VIF
+          - BGP communities control the scope for advertisement of the prefixes
+          - Innound (i.e. to aws):
+            - Local region: 7224:9100
+            - Conttinent: 7224:9200
+            - Global: 7224:9300 (default option)
+            - NO_EXPORT
+          - Outbound (i.e. from aws):
+            - 7224:8100: Routes that originate from same AWS region in which DX point of presence is associated
+            - 7224:8200: Continent
+            - No tag: Global
+            - NO_EXPORT
+          - because of the NO_EXPORT tag, these routes will not be further advertised
+          - CGW can filter the routes based on these tags and drop the ones that are not needed.
+    - Private VIF Routing Policies and BGP Commuities
+      - Routing policy:
+        - AWS evaluates longest prefix
+        - If prefix matches, AWS uses the distance from local region to DX location
+        - if prefix matches and still there are multiple private VIFs in same region as the DX, then the shortest AS_PATH is selected.
+So set one of the DX VIF with longer AS_PATH than the other.
+        - This behavior can be modified by assigning local preference BGP communities.
+So for example, if same prefix is used across two Private VIFs in two regions then by default the DX is going to prefer the route which is in the same region.
+However, to make the other region route as the preferred one, set local preference BGP community tags where 7224:7300 takes highest precendence, 7224:7200 takes medium precendence and 7224:7100 takes lowest precendence.
+Note that local preference tags are evaluated before AS_PATH.
+This can be used as Active/Passive architecture.
   - DX gateway
+    - What problems does DX GW solve?
+      - Can access multiple VPCs using a single private VIF.
+Without this, only 1 VGW (and therefore 1 VPC) can be connected to 1 private VIF.
     - Direct Connect itself is a regional service.
 The DX gateway is a global device.
+    - DX GW is used for VPC<->ON-prem connectivity only.
+It can not be used for public endpoint connectivity such as S3 etc.
     - So a private VIF is created to attach to the DX gateway in any region to integrate the on-prem network with AWS.
 Then the DX gateway can be associated with VGWs attached to VPCs globally.
+Both the private VIF and DX GW must be owned by same account although the DX GW can subsequently connect to VGWs in different regions and differnt accounts.
+    - Overlapping CIDRs not allowed for VPCs connected to DX GW.
+    - Transitive routing is not allowed between directly attached VPCs with the DX GW.
     - The DX gateway allows all VPCs in any region to communicate with the on-prem network.
 However the communication between the VPCs is not allowed on the same DX gateway.
     - Each DX connection can have upto 50 private VIFs.
 Each private VIF can connect to 1 DX gateway meaning each DX connection can support upto 50 DX gateways.
 Each DX gateway can be associated with 10 VPCs.
 Meaning a single DX connection using DX gateway can connect up to 500 VPCs.
     - Other AWS accounts can create AWS association proposal which can be approved by shared account DX gateway.
 In this case, the shared account owns the routing as well.
+    - Multiple private VIFs can be connected to a single DX GW to connect multiple on-prem sites to the AWS.
+Max 30 VIFs can be attached to single DX GW.
+Similar to VPCs directly connected with DX GW, these on-prem sites will also have no transitive routing.
+  - DX GW and TGW
+    - A transit VIF must be used to connect DX GW to the DX if a connection is to be made between DX GW and TGW.
+    - Max 3 TGW can be used to connect with DX GW.
+These 3 TGW can be in differnt regions.
+    - Can publish max 20 routes from each TGW to the DX GW.
   - DX Resiliency
     - By default, there is no resiliency in DX implementation as by default, most connections are only single connection.
     - The best approach is to use two DX connections to differnet DX locations which has two connections to customer routers which are connected to pair of two routers on-prem in two different customer locations.